mrweijianli/Dialo/README.md

 pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" .
 ```
 ### 2. Training Script
+We used [demo.py](https://github.com/Leevisir/Dialo/blob/master/demo.py) for data preprocessing and model training.
 Note that by default the demo.py will use a dummy data, please specify the Reddit training data by using option --data.
 Three options are available:dummy,small and full.
 The small Reddit data is around 140MB and the full Reddit data is more than 27GB.
 ```
 python demo.py --data small